rupali317/social-proof-section-master/README.md

 }
 ```

-- The css definition of .screen-reader-only cannot be display:none since it will be ignored by screen readers.
+- The css definition of .visually-hidden cannot be display:none since it will be ignored by screen readers.

 ### Continued development